nalej/docs/docs/courses/descriptors101_s2_rules.md

+# Descriptor Creation Course

-# Session 2: Rules and connections
+## Session 2: Rules and connections

 The application we're going to be working with in this session is the Pinger ([pinger.json](desc101-pinger.json)).
 Please download the file and work on it to complete the exercise below.